lucas-soares-santos/econometricsassignment/README.md

+# README
-# okay guys, any commentary about the do-file you may just leave here and I'wont forget
+okay guys, any commentary about the do-file you may just leave here in the readme and I'wont forget